-FURTHER RESOLVED, that the applicant's appeal of the decision of the heritage preservation commission denying the certificate of appropriateness is granted, the decision of the commission denying the certificate of appropriateness is reversed, and the application is hereby approved.
+FURTHER RESOLVED, that the decision of the heritage preservation commission to deny the certificate of appropriateness is affirmed.

-STATEMENT OF PURPOSE: This resolution reverses the denial for the certificate of appropriateness for the demolition of 102 to 108 East Superior Street.
-Reversing the heritage preservation commission's decision would allow the applicant to demolish the structure.
+STATEMENT OF PURPOSE: This resolution affirms the denial for the certificate of appropriateness for the demolition of 102 to 108 East Superior Street.